newtondotcom/13-matches/README.md

 # Launch

-To launch, you can run `javac allumettes.Jouer` in the main directory.
+To launch, you can run `javac allumettes/*.java` in the main directory and then `java allumettes.Jouer`